 It was, interestingly, the only race the McLaren did not win that season.

 Was Enzo Ferrari married?

 Yes, indeed he was.
 Enzo married Laura Dominica Garello on the 28th of April 1923.
 They would remain married until her death in 1978.

 The couple had one son (more about him later), and Enzo did have a mistress, Lina Lardi, whilst being married to Laura.
-With his mistress, Enzo had another son, Piero, who could not officially be recognized as Enzo's son until Laura's death.
+With his mistress, Enzo had another son, Piero.
+Because divorce was not legal in Italy at the time, Piero could not officially be recognized as Enzo's son until Laura's death.

 7 interesting facts about Enzo Ferrari